-'Sommelier on the Slopes' is a much-loved event in the ski calendar in the gorgeous Alta Badia region of Italy.
+'Sommelier on the Slopes' is a much-loved event in the ski calendar of the gorgeous Alta Badia region of Italy and hugely popular with our foodie minded clients.
 We sat down with sommelier, Hubert Kastlunger to find out more about this one of a kind experience.

 How does the Sommelier on the Slopes programme work?

 The majestic backdrop of UNESCO World Heritage site the Dolomites creates the perfect setting for ‘Sommelier on the Slopes’, a relaxed afternoon of skiing alongside a professional sommelier, stopping off along the way at three of Alta Badia’s beautiful mountain huts for a tutored tasting.
 At each hut, participants taste three wines from the South Tyrol region, learning about its heritage and tasting each, under the expert guidance of the sommelier – I have even been known to strip off my ski wear to reveal full sommelier dress with a smart bow tie and apron!
 The tastings are organised by the Alta Badia Tourist Board, in association with the South Tyrol Wine Consortium and South Tyrol’s Sommelier Association.
 Tickets need to be purchased in advance and booking early is advisable as all dates in 2017 were sold out!

 Why will it appeal to a skier who enjoys wine?